JuliaHealth/NeuroAnalyzer.jl/README.md

 - StatsPlots
 - Wavelets

-Wherever possible, NeuroAnalyzer.jl will be 100% Julia based.
+Wherever possible, NeuroAnalyzer will be 100% Julia based.
 If required, external open-source applications may be called for certain tasks.

 ## General remarks

-NeuroAnalyzer.jl functions operate on NeuroAnalyzer objects.
+NeuroAnalyzer functions operate on NeuroAnalyzer objects.

 For EEG this is NeuroAnalyzer.EEG (EEG metadata header + time + epoched signals + components).
 EEG signal is `Array{Float64, 3}` (channels × signals × epochs).
 If epochs are not defined, the whole signal is an epoch, i.e. there is always at least one epoch.